megasnort/bookmarklets/README.md

 ##what's inside

+###filler
+Fill in the active/first non-search form with sensible defaults.
+You might want to change the defaults to your own data.

 ###novalidate
 Disable HTML5 validation of all forms on a page so the server side validation you created can be tested.